 Any stations that you add to your favorites can be seen by going to the menu and choosing My Live Radio.
-This includes stations that were manually added prior to the release of 1.7.
 In Roon's menu, under Library, choose My Live Radio to see your favorites!

 Request new stations and discuss the directory